-Our contributions are three-fold.
-First of all, we introduce a new generative model of scattering analysis of microscopy in Sec. \ref{subsec:latent_factor}.
+Our contributions are threefold.
+First of all, we introduce a new probabilistic generative model of scattering analysis of microscopy in Sec. \ref{subsec:latent_factor}.
 We show that conventional estimation of the parameters in DDM is equivalent to fitting a temporal variogram in the Fourier space using the generative model in Sec. \ref{subsec:ddm_connection}.
-We derive the maximum marginal likelihood estimator (MMLE) after integrating out the latent factor processes introduced in Sec. \ref{subsec:MMLE}.
-As information on each wavevector is weighed appropriately by the likelihood, one can utilize all wavevectors instead of tailoring the range for different systems.
+This connection enhances our understanding of the existing estimator in DDM by integrating intermediate scattering function into the temporal covariance of a latent factor model at each wave vector.
+We show the conventional practice by fitting the image structure function in DDM is equivalent to minimizing the average of the temporal variogram from our latent factor model.
+To achieve better efficiency of estimation and remove the need to select wave vectors, we derive the maximum marginal likelihood estimator (MMLE) after integrating out the latent factor processes introduced in Sec. \ref{subsec:MMLE}.
+As information on each wave vector is weighed appropriately by the likelihood, one can utilize all wave vectors instead of tailoring the range for different systems for estimation.
 Second, directly computing the MMLE is prohibitively slow due to computing inversion and log determinants of a large number of covariance matrices.
-By evoking the Toeplitz structure of the covariances, we apply the generalized Schur algorithm \cite{ammar1987generalized} to accelerate the computation of the marginal likelihood function without approximation in Sec. \ref{subsec:generalized_Schur}, reducing the computational order from cubic to pseudo-linear (or linear with respective to a log multiplicative constant) scaling to the number of time points, without approximating the likelihood.
+By evoking the Toeplitz structure of the covariances in the Fourier space, we apply the generalized Schur algorithm \cite{ammar1987generalized} to accelerate the computation of the marginal likelihood function without approximation in Sec. \ref{subsec:generalized_Schur}, reducing the computational order from cubic to pseudo-linear (or linear with respective to a log multiplicative constant) scaling to the number of time points, without approximating the likelihood.
 We show in Sec. \ref{subsec:data_reduction} that computational cost can be further reduced with a principled way of data reduction.
 Taken together, for a typical microscopy video with $500\times 500$ pixels and $500$ time frames, our approach is more than $10^5$ times faster than the direct computation of the likelihood function.
-Third, the generative model and fast algorithm enable a wide range of applications, such as analyzing anisotropic processes, discussed in Sec. \ref{subsec:anisotropic}.
+Third, the generative model and fast algorithm enable a wide range of applications, such as automated determination of gelation point, discussed in Sec. \ref{subsec:anisotropic}.
 Finally, the new probabilistic approach provides uncertainty quantification of the estimation, and the likelihood can be utilized to select physical models by data.
-We demonstrate the approach by simulation studies and three distinct types of experiments, including optimally dense particles, high-throughput determinant of gelling point, and estimation anisotropic processes, where data processing and analysis are automated for these applications.
+We demonstrate the approach by simulation studies and three distinct types of experiments, including optically dense particles, high-throughput determinant of gelling point, and estimation of anisotropic processes, where the estimation is automated for these applications.